The Use of Quantitative, Qualitative, and Both Types of Research in a Dissertation

 - In most cases, this type of dissertation is underpinned by research paradigms of the positivist or the post-positivist variety.

 - There are four broad-ranging research designs (quantitative varieties) that this dissertation type draws on.
-(These four designs are the descriptive, the experimental, and the quasi-experimental and relationship-based types.)
+(These four designs are the descriptive, experimental, and quasi-experimental, and relationship-based types.)

-- Quantitative dissertations attempt to use sampling methods of the probability variety, with the aim of developing generalizations out of the samples the researcher is studying to a larger population, even though at the end the sampling methods used are often of the non-probability variety.
+- Quantitative dissertations attempt to use sampling methods of the probability variety, to develop generalizations out of the samples the researcher is studying to a larger population, even though at the end the sampling methods used are often of the non-probability variety.

 - The methods of research used by these dissertations generate quantitative-type data such as questionnaires, interviews, surveys, observation, lab-based methodologies, data sets, and so on.